-Man charged with murder of Chloe Mitchell
+Chloe Mitchell: Man, 26, charged with 21-year-old's murder

 - Published

-A man has been charged with murder of Chloe Mitchell, 21, who went missing earlier this month in Ballymena, Northern Ireland.
+A man has been charged with the murder of Chloe Mitchell, 21, who went missing in Ballymena earlier this month.

-A 26-year-old man was charged with murder, police said.
-And a 34-year-old man has been charged with assisting offenders.
+A 26-year-old man has been charged with murder while a 34-year-old man has been charged with assisting offenders.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.